Are you following me on Instagram? If not, join me over there by clicking HERE!

 If you are like most people, you are interested in a lot of different things, but that does not necessarily mean you are committed to them.
 Maybe you want to consider a new career, starting a business, starting a new hobby, finding romance, improving your finances, organizing our home, or taking your health and fitness to the next level.
 When you are interested in something, you spend time thinking about it.
 This may generate feelings of excitement, curiosity, and maybe even a little fear or overwhelm.

 Dreaming is one of my favorite things to do.
 For me, it creates feelings of excitement and energizes me.
 I can dream all day long, however, dreaming alone won’t get me anywhere.
 This is where commitment comes in.
 While being interested in something or dreaming about something requires thinking, commitment requires action.
 If you are truly committed to something, you will continue to pursue it, even when it gets hard, boring, frustrating, or inconvenient.
-If you are...
+If you are committed you are ...

 Continue Reading...